FixTweet/FxTwitter/README.md

 ## A TwitFix-like service that _does way more_ with better privacy in mind.

-### Embed videos, polls, and more on Discord, Telegram, and others!
+### Embed videos, polls, Tweet translations, and more on Discord, Telegram, and others.

 #### On Discord, send a Twitter link and type `s/e/p` to make `twittpr.com`.